Content from Why Python Packages?

 Objectives

-• To understand the benefits offered by Pixi
+• To understand the advantages offered by Pixi.

 Introduction

-Pixi is a fast and reproducible package management tool.
+Pixi is a fast, modern and reproducible package management tool.
 It has lots of features which are not all present in a single tool at this point in time.
-Hence we choose this tool.
-It comes with following features :
+These capabilities make Pixi an attractive choice for managing Python and multi-language projects.

 Configuration files (pixi.toml and pyproject.toml)